smplrspace/docs/docs/api-reference/space/data-layers.md

     },
     ...customData: object
   }],
-  diameter?: number | (dataElement: object) => number, anchor?: 'bottom' | 'center' | 'top',
+  color?: string | (dataElement: object) => string, anchor?: 'bottom' | 'center' | 'top',
+  alpha?: number,
-  color?: string | (dataElement: object) => string, alpha?: number, onDrag?: ({ data: object }) => void,
+  onDrag?: ({ data: object }) => void,
   onDrop?: ({ data: object, position: object }) => void
+  // for shape as sphere only
+  diameter?: number | (dataElement: object) => number | { x: number; y: number; z: number },
+  // for shape as cube only
+  size?: number
+  width?: number
+  height?: number
+  depth?: number
-}) => DataLayerController
+  scale?: (dataElement: object) => number | { x: number; y: number; z: number }, }) => DataLayerController
 ```

 - `id` is a unique identifier for this layer which is used for updates.
+- `shape` is the the 3D shape used to render each data element.
+Each shape comes with its own options defined below.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each element **must** have an `id` (unique identifier within the data array) and a `position`.
 Elements can also contain any additional custom data used for rendering options.
-- `diameter` - _optional_ - defines the diameter of the sphere to render in meters.
-It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the diameter for that element. _Default value: 1m._
-- `anchor` - _optional_ - defines if the position provided for each data element corresponds to the bottom, center or top of the sphere. _Default value: center._
 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as a hexadecimal string like "#3a3c3c" for all elements or per element with a function that takes each element as argument and returns the hexadecimal color string for that element. _Default value: "#2393d4"_
+- `anchor` - _optional_ - defines if the position provided for each data element corresponds to the bottom, center or top of the sphere. _Default value: center._
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1_
 - `onDrag, onDrop` - _optional_ - providing either or both handlers will make data elements of the layer draggable.
 Each handler takes the dragged data element as argument. `onDrop` also receives the new position of the element so it can be updated in your app state and database.

+##### Sphere shape options

+- `diameter` - _optional_ - defines the diameter of the sphere to render in meters.
+It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the diameter for that element.
+The diameter can be a number to render a perfectly round sphere, or an object providing the "diameter" per axis to render ellipsoids. _Default value: 1m._

+##### Cube shape options

+- `size` - _optional_ - defines the default size of each side of the cube in meters. _Default value: 1m._
+- `width` - _optional_ - defines the width of the cube in meters. _Default value: same as size._
+- `height` - _optional_ - defines the height of the cube in meters. _Default value: same as size._
+- `depth` - _optional_ - defines the depth of the cube in meters. _Default value: same as size._
+- `scale` - _optional_ - defines the per-data-element multiplication factor to the size of the cubes.
+It is a function that takes each element as argument and returns the scale factor for that element.
+The scale factor can be a number for uniform scaling in all directions, or an object providing one factor per axis.

 The [internet of things](/examples/iot) example provides code implementation of point data layers.
 The [add data elements](/examples/add-data-elements) example gives a full overview of draggable layers.